BingLiu-Lab/FSA/README.md

 # FSA

-**FSA** is a python based repository contains code and instructions for calculating personalized Functional Striatal Abnormalities (FSA) score for schizophrenia patients.
+This is a Github repository contains code and instructions for calculating personalized Functional Striatal Abnormalities (FSA) score for individuals with schizophrenia.
 Details of the method are described in the article:

 ## Getting Started